davedomainx/linux-workspace/ansible-learning.md

 ansible_user in inventory file, not 'user'

+- name: Include Main Firewall playbook
+  include: roles/firewall/tasks/main.yml

+If you ever get the below error with iptables_raw, then it cannot find/locate the playbook and/or the iptables_raw.py file ...

-copy module files to toplevel "modules/" directory --module_path=./modules
+copy module files to toplevel "library/" directory -or- specify following option, but doesnt seem to work reliably..
+--module_path=./modules

+ansible -m debug -a 'msg={{ lookup("config", "DEFAULT_MODULE_PATH")}}' localhost

 iptables_raw:
 # Open TCP port 22, but insert it before port 80 (default weight is 40)